By Tim Lambert

 However in 1973 OPEC raised the price of oil.
 As an oil-producing country, Trinidad benefited enormously.
 However in the 1980s with the fall in the price of oil, the economy of Trinidad suffered badly and unemployment rose.
 Yet prosperity returned to Trinidad in the 1990s.

-Trinidad suffered in the recession of 2009 and the economy contracted again in 2014-2016.
+Trinidad suffered in the recession of 2009 and the economy contracted again in 2014-2017.
 Today the economy of Trinidad is heavily dependent on oil and gas although tourism is growing.
-Today the population of Trinidad is 1.2 million.
+In 2020 the population of Trinidad was 1.4 million.

 A Brief History of Jamaica